Battle of Pensacola (1814): Battle

 At dawn, Jackson had 3,000 troops marching on the city.
+(Note: Captain John Gordon estimated there were 5 cannons and 3,000 troops in his correspondence to Vice Admiral Cochrane.
+When Nicolls recounted the events of Pensacola in 1817, he claimed there were 5,000 troops.)
 The Americans flanked the city from the east to avoid fire from the forts and marched along the beachfront, but the sandy beach made it difficult to move up the artillery.
 The attack went ahead nonetheless and was met with resistance in the center of town by a line of infantry supported by a battery.
 However, the Americans charged and captured the battery.
 Fort San Miguel and the garrison numbering 268 troops surrendered on November 7.
-Under the terms of the surrender, Jackson's troops would occupy the fort until such time as a relieving force dispatched from Spain were to arrive, thereby denying the British from further violating the neutrality of the Spanish.
+Under the terms of the surrender, Jackson's troops would occupy the fort until such time as a relieving force dispatched from Spain were to arrive, thereby preventing the British from further violating Spanish neutrality.
 Fort San Carlos, which lay 14 miles to the west, remained in British hands.